victoroliv2/eadca-presentation/scripts/md/slides.md

 build_lists: true

 - Halide can match very optimized implementations in C++ and OpenCL
-- It is much easier for the Image Processing developer with no experience in code optimization to learn Halide than the current traditional alternatives
+- It's easier to learn than current traditional alternatives for optimized imaging code
-- Halide is still a research effort
+- Still a research effort
-- None of the problems we found are ineherent to the language
+- But none of the problems we found are ineherent to the language

+---

+title: References
+class: big

+- K. O. W. Group et al., “The opencl specification,” A. Munshi, Ed, 2008.
+- I. C. on Illumination, Recommendations on Uniform Color Spaces, Color-difference Equations, Psychometric Color Terms, ser.
+Publication CIE.
+Bureau Central de la CIE, 1978.
+- S. Paris and F. Durand, “A fast approximation of the bilateral filter using a signal processing approach,” ECCV 2006
+- Decoupling Algorithms from Schedules for Easy Optimization of Image Processing Pipelines Jonathan Ragan-Kelley, Andrew Adams, Sylvain Paris, Marc Levoy, Saman Amarasinghe, Frédo Durand.
+SIGGRAPH 2012